Symsagittifera roscoffensis

-the symbiosis between the animal and a green micro-algae, the species Tetraselmis convolutae, hosted under its epidermis.
+the symbiosis between the animal and a green micro-alga, the species Tetraselmis convolutae, hosted under its epidermis.
 It is the photosynthetic activity of the micro-algae in hospite (in the host's body) that provides the essential nutrients for the worm.
-This partnership is called photosymbiosis, from "photo", "light", and symbiosis "who lives with".
-These photosynthetic marine animals live in colonies (up to several million individuals) on the tidal zone.
+This partnership is called photosymbiosis, from "photo", "light", and symbiosis, "that which lives with".
+These photosynthetic marine animals live in colonies (up to several million individuals) in the tidal zone.

 Biology and ecology

 Although roscoffensis means "who comes from Roscoff", this flatworm is not endemic to Roscoff or North Brittany.
 Its geographical distribution extends over the Atlantic coast of Europe; colonies were observed from Wales to the south of Portugal.